manoj84/Angular-App/README.md

    TODO: Implement a spinner while data is getting fetched.

 #Testing
    I have written some end to end tests using protractor.
 Please run 'web-driver manager start' in a separate console, to       start web driver.
-Open a new console and run 'protractor conf.js'.
+Open a new console, navigaite to tests folder and run 'protractor conf.js'.
 I have only written tests      for Login/Logout/interceptor.
 More tests should be written for testing pagination ad grid.